 Kyrie Irving's Pregame Outfit Before The Nets Played The Warriors

-The Brooklyn Nets are in San Francisco taking on the Golden State Warriors, and before the game the Nets posted a photo of Kyrie Irving's pregame outfit.
+The Brooklyn Nets were in San Francisco taking on the Golden State Warriors, and before the game the Nets posted a photo of Kyrie Irving's pregame outfit.

 The photo can be seen in the tweet that is embedded below from the Twitter account of the team.